Archive for the ‘business’ Category

 2. Not check actual search terms regularly

 Another way to see the value of your traffic is to religiously check the actual search terms visitors used before they clicked your ad.
 You may think you are getting clicks for interesting keywords, but Google may be fooling you with their reports. e.g. I advertise on a broad matching keyword: website monitoring.
-What Adwords sends me traffic for is someone that searched for: compare monitors online.
+What Ads sends me traffic for, is someone that searched for: compare monitors online.
 It’s highly unlikely that this is someone interested in my product.

 To deal with this you can either change a broad matching keyword to a more narrow match or add it as a negative keyword.